 Dr. Jiang joined CUHK Biology as an Assistant Professor in 2000 and was promoted as Professor in 2007.
 Professor Jiang is currently Choh-Ming Li Professor of Life Sciences of School of Life Sciences and Director of RGC-AoE Centre for Organelle Biogenesis and Function, as well as Director of Centre for Cell and Developmental Biology.
-Professor Jiang's research team has been working on the underlying mechanisms of protein transport, organelle biogenesis and function in plants for 18 years at CUHK, and has been internationally recognized as a leading group in the field.
-Professor Jiang received numerous awards for teaching and research achievements, including CUHK Science Faculty Exemplary Teaching Award 2008, CUHK Research Excellence Award thrice (2006-07, 2009-10 & 2015-16), Croucher Senior Research Fellowship twice (2009-10 & 2015-16), Ministry of Education (MoE) Higher Education Outstanding Scientific Research Output Awards three times (2009, 2013 & 2017), Outstanding Fellow of the Faculty of Science (2013) and Choh-Ming Li Professorship of Life Sciences (2014).
-Graduate students from Professor Jiang's lab have also received many prestigious awards, including CUHK Young Scholars Dissertation Award (twice), Postgraduate Research Output Award (five times), Keystone Symposium Scholarship (twice) and Human Frontier Science Program Long-Term Fellows (twice).
-13 graduate students/ postdoctoral fellows from Professor Jiang's lab have become PIs.
-As PI/PC, Professor Jiang has received competitive research grants worth over HK\$90 million from the Research Grants Council of Hong Kong, the Croucher Foundation and other important funding bodies.
-Professor Jiang has also served as editorial board member of several international journals, including The Plant Cell, Molecular Plant, Plant Science, Protoplasma, and Journal of Genetics and Genomics.
+Professor Jiang's research team has been working on the underlying mechanisms of protein transport, organelle biogenesis and function in plants for 21 years at CUHK, and has been internationally recognized as a leading group in the field.
+Professor Jiang received numerous awards for teaching and research achievements, including CUHK Science Faculty Exemplary Teaching Award 2008, CUHK Research Excellence Award thrice (2006-07, 2009-10 & 2015-16), Croucher Senior Research Fellowship twice (2009-10 & 2015-16), Ministry of Education (MoE) Higher Education Outstanding Scientific Research Output Awards three times (2009, 2013 & 2017), Outstanding Fellow of the Faculty of Science (2013) Choh-Ming Li Professorship of Life Sciences (2014), and more recently the RGC Senior Research Fellow 2021/22.
+Graduate students from Professor Jiang's lab have also received many prestigious awards, including CUHK Young Scholars Dissertation Award (twice), Postgraduate Students Publication Award (six times), Keystone Symposium Scholarship (twice) and Human Frontier Science Program Long-Term Fellows (twice).
+15 graduate students/ postdoctoral fellows from Professor Jiang's lab have become PIs.
+As PI/PC, Professor Jiang has received competitive research grants worth over HK\$130 million from the Research Grants Council of Hong Kong, the Croucher Foundation and other important funding bodies.
+Professor Jiang has also served as Editors-in-Chief of Plant Science, Associate Editors of Protoplasma and Frontier in Plant Science, Senior Editor of Journal of Integrative Plant Biology, and Editorial Board Member of The Plant Cell, Molecular Plant, and Science China : Life Sciences.